 Face-off Probability is the National Hockey League’s (NHL) first advanced statistic using machine learning (ML) and artificial intelligence.
 It uses real-time Player and Puck Tracking (PPT) data to show viewers which player is likely to win a face-off before the puck is dropped, and provides broadcasters and viewers the opportunity to dive deeper into the importance of face-off matches and the differences in player abilities.

 The Amazon Machine Learning Solutions Lab partnered with NHL hockey and data experts to work backward from their target goal of enhancing their fan experience.
-In addition, leveraging Amazon Kinesis Data Streams and Kinesis Data Analytics for Apache Flink, they were able not just to predict the winner of the face-off, but to build a foundation for solving a number of similar problems in a real-time and cost-efficient way.
+In addition, leveraging Amazon Kinesis Data Streams and Amazon Managed Service for Apache Flink, they were able not just to predict the winner of the face-off, but to build a foundation for solving a number of similar problems in a real-time and cost-efficient way.

 Slyp instantly delivers an interactive smart receipt inside a customer’s banking app, improving the post-purchase experience for customers, and unlocking new value for retailers and banks.
 Slyp’s mission is to turn the end of a transaction into the beginning of a customer relationship.
 By re-imagining receipts, we’ve unlocked their missed potential and made them fit them into today's smart, eco-conscious world.

 “We started using Amazon Kinesis Data Streams in December of 2019 for our high volume endpoints because it gives us a fast and highly reliable type of storage that protects our downstream systems, like databases, from extreme spikes in traffic.
 This also enables us to temporarily turn off the stream consumers and perform heavy maintenance tasks on downstream systems while maintaining 100 percent uptime.”